ggreen/unified-demonstration-sentiment_01/pccServices/twitterDemoPccServices/README.md

 [http://twitterdemopccservices.cfapps.io/](http://twitterdemopccservices.cfapps.io/)

-The current version used stubbed Java based Spring Boot based web services to simulation twitter feeds, popularity, rates, etc.
+The current version uses stubbed Java based Spring Boot based web services to simulate twitter feeds, popularity, rates, etc.
 Also, the application has PCC/Gemfire enabled in embedded mode.

 Once access to a PCC service is available, we can be integrate the connection to